zama-ai/concrete/docs/optimization/optimize-cryptographic-parameters/composition.md

 print(f"   with composition -> {int(with_composition.complexity):>10_} complexity")
 ```

-prints:
+This prints:

 ```
 without composition -> 185_863_835 complexity
    with composition -> 135_871_612 complexity
 ```

-which means specifying composition resulted in ~35% improvement to complexity for computing `cube(square(x))`.
+It means that specifying composition resulted in ~35% improvement to complexity for computing `cube(square(x))`.